-Grodofsky (2012) proposed this method, as he examined a course on community organizing at Sapir College in Israel.
+Grodofsky (2012) proposed the four eras method, as he examined a course on community organizing at Sapir College in Israel.
 He sees a commitment to community organizing arising from a journey through four eras.
-The first of these eras is referred to as the “era of entry” and occurs when a person feels that their personal integrity has been threatened, challenging them to examine the threats to life as they’ve always imagined it (Grodofsky & Bakun-Mazor, 2012, p.
+The first of these eras is referred to as the “era of entry” and occurs when a person feels that their personal integrity has been threatened, challenging them to examine the threats to life as they have always imagined it (Grodofsky & Bakun-Mazor, 2012, p.
 184).
 The second era is called the “era of advancement,” usually involving a strong mentoring relationship and a supportive and organized peer group.
-This era is usually accompanied by an increased “understanding of social and political relations” (Grodofsky & Bakun-Mazor, 2012, p.
+This era is usually accompanied by an increased “understanding of social and political relations” (2012, p.
 182).
-The third phase is called “era of incorporation,” where people develop their organization and leadership skills (Grodofsky & Bakun-Mazor, 2012, p.
+The third phase is called “era of incorporation,” where people develop their organization and leadership skills (2012, p.
 186).
-Finally, the fourth level is called the “era of commitment,” when leaders remain committed to organizing even in the face of continued difficulties (Grodofsky & Bakun-Mazor, 2012, p.
+Finally, the fourth level is called the “era of commitment,” when leaders remain committed to organizing even in the face of continued difficulties (2012, p.
 187).
 The professor of this course encouraged students to engage the experiences of their own lives to better understand what era they were in.

 Other Concerns